 When to get a real estate attorney

-Even if you’re working with a real estate agent, having an attorney can help your transaction go more smoothly, especially if it’s a complicated one.
+Even if you’re working with a real estate agent and living in a state that doesn’t require an attorney, having one can help your transaction go more smoothly.

-- You’re purchasing a foreclosed, short sale, or estate-sale property
+- Purchasing a foreclosed, short sale, or estate-sale property

-- You hope to use your home to operate a home-based business, short-term rental, or use it in a way that might violate zoning laws
+- Planning to use your home to operate a home-based business, short-term rental, or use it in a way that might violate zoning laws

-- You’re buying a home with environmental issues, such as radon or mold
+- Buying a home with environmental issues, such as radon or mold

-- You’re purchasing a home independently, without an agent
+- Purchasing a home independently, without an agent

 - What Is a Short Sale, and Should You Buy a Home Through One?

 - How (and When) to Buy a House Without a Real Estate Agent